jolan99/F-DARP/README.md

 We solve the F-DARP problem with a MILP, and we analyse two different objective functions.

 We study two objectve functions :
-- Maximization of Avvoided Carbon Emissions (MACE)
+- Maximization of Avoided Carbon Emissions (MACE)
 - Minimization of the Number of Cars (mNC)

 ### Description of the scenarios